 Core 3 – Living in the Wider World

-Our PSHE curriculum this year and last has focused significantly on taking care of the mental health of our young people and developing their resilience.
-From September 2021 the full PSHE curriculum will be delivered and as last year, more time will be spent on aspects of the curriculum identified as a priority by our pupils, staff and parents.
+Since the end of the periods of Lockdown due to Covid-19, our PSHE curriculum has focused significantly on taking care of the mental health of our young people and developing their resilience.
+For information, these documents are still available in teh downloads below.
+From September 2022 the full PSHE curriculum will be delivered and in addition, time will be spent on aspects of the curriculum identified as a priority by our pupils, staff and parents.